devcollaborative/accessible-menu/README.md

   - Find & replace `#menu` with the menuSelector: `#block-navigation #menu`
   - Find & replace `li.menu-item-has-children` with the menuSelector: `li.menu-item--expanded`

-#### Templates
-  - Add menu toggle button
-  - Add submenu toggle buttons

 ## Limitations

-- Nested submenus aren't supported, only one submenu will work.
+- Nested submenus aren't supported, only one submenu level will work.